wnqueiroz/platform-engineering-backstack/README.md

 This command will:

 - Check if required dependencies are installed.
-- Delete the `platform` and `apps` Kubernetes clusters, if present.
+- Delete the Kubernetes `platform` cluster if it exists.

 ### Troubleshooting